ranacseruet/codeigniterplus/README.md

 ----------
 - A number of popular open source libraries to boost codeigniter development with your existing knowledge on them.(See above)
 - Organized directory structure for view files/stylesheets and javascript files.
+- Loading view template automatically based on the name of Controller and function.(Inspired from Asp.NET MVC architecture)
 - Load javascripts libraries in asynchronous request, helping your application get the maximum performance.
 - Load stylesheet files/javascript files automatically if exist for a specific page.
 No external include/import required.
 - detect domain name automatically and add to the page title.
 Of course option also available for add page title/meta key and meta descriptions as well.
-- custom on load function for your page, where you can initialize page specific tasks.
+- custom javascript "on load" function for your page, where you can initialize page specific tasks.
 - Use ORM(doctrine) for database layer.
 - User template engine(smarty) for view layer.
 - Automatic client validation binding for forms all over the application(using jquery validate plugin).
 Also, custom enhanced style applied to validation error message placeholder.
+- Being ahead to the new era of PHP along with Composer, the dependency manage for PHP.
+You can install virtually anything(which have provided composer support) with it and use without any trouble.

 Technical Requirement
 ---------------------
-- PHP version 5.4.x
+- PHP version 5.3.x
 - Mysql version 5.x+ Database Engine(Should work with other db as well which doctrine support.
 But I haven't tested yet)
+- Composer(to install and use third party libraries through it, which is highly recommended).

 Installation
 ----------
 - Crate a new project with your chosen name.
 - Paste all file from Codeigniterplus to your project directory.
+- Run "composer update" command to get doctrine dependency installed.
 - Change 'RewriteBase' on '.htaccess' file as per your your chosen name.
 If using root level domain, just remove it and keep as 'RewriteBase /'.
-- Crate a database with your given database name in config/database.php file.
+- Create a database with your given database name in config/database.php file.
 - Now edit config/database.php file; Here change the database server, database name, user name and password as per your database server.
 - Make sure the following directories exists(create if not) and do have write permission by the application(easy to have them with '777' mode):
     * {root}/application/cache